Gab0/gameofpoker/README.md

 gameofpoker
 ===========

 A small text-based tournament of NLHE poker.
 The player fights three computer brains to last till the end and win nothing.
 Made as a platform to develop AI (which atm is very dumb) for NLHE poker.
-The code may look shitty but almost everything works, and doesn't need other software ('poker libraries').
+The poker-rules side of this has some issues.
+Doesn't need additional libraries.